 This course will focus on administering Early Childhood Programs.
-It will look at establishing the program's framework, operation, and implementation for both center-based and family home child care settings.
+It will examine the program's framework, operation, and implementation for both center-based and family home child care settings.
 Class: 3 hours per week.
 (O) 3 credits

 ED 211: The Early Childhood Curriculum